Package 'dda'

 hetero

-A logical value indicating whether separate homoscedasticity tests should be returned when using summary, default is FALSE.
+A logical value indicating whether separate homoscedasticity tests (i.e., standard and robust Breusch-Pagan tests) should be computed.
+When used in summary, a logical value indicating whether homoscedasticity test results should be returned in the output; default is FALSE.

 diff